Stratego: Legends

-Stratego: Legends is a strategy board game created and released by Avalon Hill in 1999, with rules similar to Stratego.
+Stratego: Legends is a strategy board game created and released by Avalon Hill in 1999.
 Set in a mythical world called "The Shattered Lands", the game pits the forces of good (represented by beige-back pieces) against the forces of evil (represented by gray-back pieces).
-It plays similar to the original Stratego game, and also somewhat similar to chess.
+Gameplay and rules are similar to the original Stratego game, and also somewhat similar to chess.
 The game was discontinued by Avalon Hill in 2004.

 Backstory

-The backstory of Legends is as follows: The Valorians (gold-colored pieces) and the Ancients (green-colored pieces) had an alliance, and used their powers for good.
-The Manes (red-colored pieces) and the Gargans (silver-colored pieces) also had an alliance, and used their powers for evil.
+The backstory of Legends is as follows: The Valorians and the Ancients had an alliance and used their powers for good.
+The Manes and the Gargans also had an alliance and used their powers for evil.
 The forces of good and the forces of evil waged constant war against each other for decades, until one day, a mythical group of creatures called the "Celestia" used their magical powers to form a barrier called The Divide.
-The Divide was positioned so that the lands held by the forces of good were totally isolated from the forces of evil.
+The Divide was positioned so that the lands held by the forces of good were isolated from the forces of evil.
 According to the official rule book, The Divide "could not be flown over, dug under, gone around, or forced through."
 With no way to reach the other, the Valorians and Ancients ceased the wars against the Gargans and Manes.
 The Celestia swore that if anyone brought down The Divide and restarted the wars, they would fight against the Celestia in the new wars.
 Neither army wanted to do so, after witnessing the creation of The Divide.
-After their vow, the Celestia vanished, and were not seen again.
-Eventually, the Gargans and the Manes discovered a new race, the Qa'ans (purple-colored pieces).
+After their vow, the Celestia vanished and were not seen again.
+Eventually, the Gargans and the Manes discovered a new race, the Qa'ans.
 The Qa'ans dwelled deep underground, where they had developed new kinds of magic.
-They promised the forces of evil that they would destroy The Divide and fight alongside their new allies, if they received a piece of the lands that would be conquered.
+They promised the forces of evil that they would destroy The Divide and fight alongside their new allies if they received a piece of the land that would be conquered.
 The Gargans and Manes accepted, and the Qa'ans ended The Divide.
 When it was determined that The Divide was down, the leaders of the Valorians and the Ancients prepared for war.
-However, true to their word, the Celestia (blue-colored pieces) returned.
+However, true to their word, the Celestia returned.
 The Qa'ans had brought down The Divide, so the Celestia allied against the Qa'ans, and extended an alliance to the forces of good.
 Both good and evil had new, stronger allies.
 With no Divide, the wars began again.
 The battles that followed are played out in the game Stratego: Legends.